Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: The Hatano-Nelson model with the boundary impurity

 with the physical condition

 where we have set $\psi_{2}^{m}=1$.
-Apparently, the exponential factor of $\psi_{n}^{m}$ leads to the PSF effect, with the localization length
+Apparently, the exponential factor of $\psi_{n}^{m}$ leads to the pure SF effect, with the localization length

-quasi-linearly dependent on the system size, and the left (right)-accumulation UPSF modes correspond to $\text{Re}\left(\log{c_{m}}\right)>0$ ($<0$).
-The phase diagrams of the UPSF modes in $\gamma_{L}$-$\gamma_{R}$ plane are plotted in Figs.~\ref{Fig-hnsingleft}(A)(B) with system size $N=10, 30$, where the green regions label the existence of the UPSF modes with left-accumulation (LA), the cyan regions label that with right-accumulation (RA), and the yellow regions label that with both left- and right-accumulation (LRA) \footnote{The LRA-region may contain the extreme modes with $\text{Re}\left(\log{c_{m}}\right)=0$, which are not our concerns in this paper.}.
-In Fig.~\ref{Fig-hnsingleft}, we also plot the full single-particle energy spectrum with the corresponding left-accumulation UPSF modes for typical parameters [red stars in Figs.~\ref{Fig-hnsingleft}(A)(B)], where the analytic results Eq. (\ref{eqhnsingvec}) (red dots and lines) are perfectly consistent with the numerical results (blue dots) for various system sizes \footnote{We uniformly label the coordinate axis of the numerical energy spectrum (eigenstates) as $(\text{Re}(\text{E}),\text{Im}(\text{E}))$ [($\text{site},|\psi|$)] for simplicity throughout this paper.}.
-In addition, the scale-free localized modes given in Refs. \cite{li2021impurity,molignini2023anomalous} are equivalent to the strong non-reciprocity or extremely special $\gamma_{R}\rightarrow0$ cases in our transfer matrix formalism~(Appendix \ref{appendixd1}).
+quasilinearly dependent on the system size, and the left- (right)-accumulation unidirectional SF modes correspond to $\text{Re}\left(\log{c_{m}}\right)>0$ ($<0$).
+We plot the phase diagrams of the unidirectional SF modes in the $\gamma_{L}$-$\gamma_{R}$ plane in Figs.~\ref{Fig-hnsingleft}(A)(B) with system sizes $N=10, 30$, where the green regions label the existence of the unidirectional SF modes with left-accumulation (LA), the cyan regions label that with right-accumulation (RA), and the yellow regions label that with both left- and right-accumulation (LRA) \footnote{The LRA region may contain the extreme modes with $\text{Re}\left(\log{c_{m}}\right)=0$, which are beyond the scope of the current paper. }.
+In Fig.~\ref{Fig-hnsingleft}, we also plot the full single-particle energy spectrum [Figs.~\ref{Fig-hnsingleft}(a1)(b1)] with the corresponding left-accumulation unidirectional SF modes [Figs.~\ref{Fig-hnsingleft}(a2)(b2)] for typical parameters [red stars in Figs.~\ref{Fig-hnsingleft}(A)(B)], where the analytic results Eq. (\ref{eqhnsingvec}) (red dots and lines) are perfectly consistent with the numerical results (blue dots) for various system sizes \footnote{We uniformly label the coordinate axis of the numerical energy spectrum (eigenstates) as $(\text{Re}(\text{E}),\text{Im}(\text{E}))$ [($\text{site},|\psi|$)] for simplicity throughout this paper. }.
+We define the mean amplitude squared of all eigenvectors (MASE) as

+which we illustrate for various system sizes in Fig. \ref{Fig-hnsingleft}(C), implying the quasilinear dependence---the localization length increases with the systems size.
+In addition, the localized SF modes given in Refs. \cite{li2021impurity,molignini2023anomalous} are equivalent to the strong non-reciprocity or extremely special $\gamma_{R}\rightarrow0$ cases in our transfer matrix formalism~(Appendix \ref{appendixd1}).
+We emphasize that the quasilinear dependence of the pure SF effect is fragile for large system sizes, which may gradually evolve into the pure skin effect in the thermodynamic limit (see Appendix \ref{appendixadd1} for details).